 Penn Vet takes great pride in training the next generation of veterinarians and veterinary specialists.
 Your care team will include veterinary nurses, students, house officers (residents and interns), senior clinicians, and support staff.
 All of our house officers have earned their veterinary degrees, are practicing veterinarians, and are supervised by board-certified specialist attendings.

 Rest assured that your pet’s care team includes board-certified specialists, and your pet's case has been reviewed by a larger team.
 Meet Our House Officers

 Information Gathering and Physical Exam

-Please prepare your day for a lengthy visit.
-Thorough workups take time and complicated cases can be here for the duration of the day.
+Please prepare for a lengthy visit: Thorough workups take time, and complicated cases can be here for the duration of the day.

-In some cases, we may also recommend additional diagnostic testing such as blood work, ultrasound or advanced imaging in order to obtain more information about a particular disease process.
-Every effort is made to obtain diagnostic testing within 48 hours but scheduling and emergencies may make same day diagnostics difficult at times, so please be patient and trust that we doing everything we can to find answers as quickly as possible.
+We may also recommend additional diagnostic testing such as blood work, ultrasound, or advanced imaging.
+Every effort is made to obtain diagnostic testing within 48 hours but scheduling and emergencies may make same-day diagnostics difficult.

 Following your appointment, your pet will either be admitted to the hospital for continued care or discharged to go home, with further care and monitoring instructions provided.